ArcRanges/sweetcollective-nextjs/README.md

 # SweetCollectiveCo
-A store writtein in NextJS + Strapi, made for clay jewerly maker, SweetCollectiveCo.
+A store writtein in NextJS + Contentful, made for clay jewerly maker, SweetCollectiveCo.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).